-However long it takes you to travel to and from the office, whether it’s an hour or fifteen minutes (you lucky sods), you now have that time to yourself.
+However long it takes you to travel to and from the office, whether it’s an hour or fifteen minutes, you can reclaim that time when working from home.
 So, why not make the most of it?

-As tempting as it is to lie in bed until five minutes before you need to start work, we all know that rarely leads to a productive work day.
-These 15 ideas will hopefully inspire you to maximise that extra time you have gained in the mornings and after work on weekdays.
+As tempting as it is to lie in bed until five minutes before work, we all know that rarely leads to a productive work day.
+This list of 15 ideas will hopefully inspire you to maximise the extra time you have reclaimed from your daily commute.

 Go for a morning walk